return42/sphkerneldoc/linux_src_doc/arch/s390/include/asm/scsw_h.rst

 Description
 -----------

-Return non-zero if the fctl field of the specified command mode scsw is valid, zero otherwise.
+Return non-zero if the sctl field of the specified command mode scsw is valid, zero otherwise.

 .. _`scsw_cmd_is_valid_eswf`: